rienq/liftedCollocation/README.md

 ## Instructions

-First install the Matlab interface of the ACADO Toolkit which is a submodule of this repository (follow the instructions on http://acado.github.io/matlab_overview.html to install ACADO from its Matlab interface).
+First install the Matlab interface of the ACADO Toolkit, which is included as a zip archive in this repository.
+The installation instructions can be found below.

 Running the Matlab scripts in the folder chain_mass/ACADO_SQP will generate the C-code for the OCP solver and runs the SQP method based on the corresponding lifted collocation integrator.
+By running such a Matlab script, e.g. 'chain_mass/ACADO_SQP/Gauss_Newton/chain_mass.m', the results are written to a .mat file which can later be used to generate the figures and/or tables from the paper.
+To generate the convergence plots, you can run the Matlab script ' '.
+To generate the tables detailing the computation times, you can run the Matlab script ' '.

-As a reference, you can also run the scripts in the folder chain_mass/CasADi_IPOPT to solve the optimal control problem using Ipopt from CasADi (follow the instructions on https://github.com/casadi/casadi/wiki to download the binary).
+Optionally, you can also run the scripts in the folder chain_mass/CasADi_IPOPT to obtain a reference solution to the optimal control problem using Ipopt from CasADi (follow the instructions on https://github.com/casadi/casadi/wiki to download the binary for your platform).

+## ACADO Toolkit Installation Instructions

+Note that detailed instructions can also be found on http://acado.github.io/matlab_overview.html to install ACADO Toolkit from its Matlab interface.

+To install and use the MATLAB interface you need to have a recent MATLAB version and a C++ compiler installed.
+In order to know which compiler is compatible with your Matlab version, you can have a look here: http://de.mathworks.com/support/compilers/R2016a/ and to change the default compiler for Matlab, you can follow the instructions here: http://de.mathworks.com/help/matlab/matlab_external/changing-default-compiler.html

+You can then start to compile the source code of ACADO Toolkit from Matlab.
+For this purpose, you should unzip the archive and go to the main folder of acado_master from Matlab where you then navigate further to the Matlab installation directory:

+cd interfaces/matlab/;

+You are now ready to compile the ACADO interface.
+This compilation will take several minutes but needs to be done only once.
+Run “make” in your command window:

+make clean all;

+You will see:

+Making ACADO...

+and after a while when the compilation is finished:

+ACADO successfully compiled.
+Needed to compile XYZ file(s).

+If you need to restart Matlab, run this make file again to set all paths or run savepath in your console to save the current search path for future sessions.

+ACADO has now been compiled.
+As the text indicated every time you restart MATLAB you need to run “make” again to set all paths.
+When running “make” again no new files need to be compiled and the process will only take a few seconds.
+However, it is easier to save your paths for future Matlab session.
+Do so by running “savepath” in your command window (this step is optional).

+savepath;